bdauer/retrievegeneratereport/README.md

 ### Potential Enhancements and Improvements
 * Get better test coverage.
-* find the most common cookie and header names, excluding the most typical headers.
+* Find the most common cookie and header names, excluding the most typical headers.
+* Use a Counter from collections to track header and cookie name frequency.
+Display a frequency report.
 * Detect the language for each site.
 * Generate a score based on the ratio of words to ranking.
 * Generate a score based on the ratio of ranking to performance.